kmjohnson3/ML4MI_BootCamp/README.md

 - FunctionFitting - Some very basic networks used for learning functions
 - ImageReconstruction - Training of an neural network to reconstruct MRI images using 1D operations
 - MaleFemaleRadiograph - Classify chest xrays as male or female
+- ImageSegmentation - Lung segmentation from CT data (need to download data yourself)

 # Examples missing data (work in progress):
 - AgeRegression - Regression for Age
-- ImageSegmentation - Lung segmentation from CT data
 - ImageSynthesis - Image synthesis of brats data

+# Note on commits:
+If you aim to push changes to this repository, please edit the jupyter notebooks and then run clear_and_convert_bash (in linux or WSL).
+This will convert the notebooks to python and clear the ouput.